tsamaraes/wca4ej-workshop-mq/README.md

 ![screenshot](./images/5.ShowWca4ejChatView.png)

-After this, you will be navigated to below screen, input the API key created in **Step 5**
+After this, you will be navigated to below screen [the API key will be provided to you later during the workshop].
 ![screenshot](./images/3.Wca4ejchat.png)

-### 7. Installing Liberty Tools
+### 6. Installing Liberty Tools

 Install the liberty tools from eclipse market place as shown below [Help >> Eclipse Marketplace]
 ![screenshot](./images/6.LibertyTools.png)